 Protecting Migratory Birds

 On November 22, 2013, Duke Energy Renewables, Inc. (Duke Energy) was sentenced after pleading guilty to violating the Migratory Bird Treaty Act in connection with the deaths of protected birds, including golden eagles, at two of the company's wind projects in Wyoming.
 The company will pay fines, restitution, and community service totaling $1 million, complete a five-year term of probation, and spend an additional $600,000 each year during probation to implement and support an environmental compliance plan aimed at preventing bird deaths at the company's four commercial wind projects.
 The company also will be required to apply for an Eagle Take Permit from the U.S. Fish and Wildlife Service, which, if granted, will provide a framework for minimizing and mitigating the deaths of golden eagles at the wind projects.
 The charges stem from the deaths of 14 golden eagles and 149 other protected birds, including hawks, blackbirds, larks, wrens, and sparrows at two of the company’s Wyoming wind project locations between 2009 and 2013.
 These two projects are comprised of 176 large wind turbines that sit on private agricultural land.
 Duke Energy failed to take all reasonable efforts to build the projects in a manner that would avoid the risk of avian deaths by collision with turbine blades, despite repeated warnings from officials.
-The company cooperated with the investigation and already has begun to test and implement measures aimed at minimizing avian deaths at the sites.
 A $400,000 fine will be directed to the North American Wetlands Conservation Fund.
 The company also will pay $100,000 in restitution to the State of Wyoming, and make a $160,000 community service payment to the National Fish and Wildlife Foundation, designated for projects aimed at preserving golden eagles and increasing the understanding of ways to minimize and monitor interactions between eagles and commercial wind power facilities, as well as enhance eagle rehabilitation and conservation efforts in Wyoming.
 The company also will contribute $340,000 to a conservation fund for the purchase of land, or conservation easements on land, in Wyoming containing high-use golden eagle habitat, which will be preserved and managed for the benefit of that species.